Robert C.C. Mercer, Ph.D.

 Grant Title: The identification of PrPSc interaction partners and the characterization of their role in prion infection and/or propagation

-Location: Instructor, Department of Biochemistry, Boston University School of Medicine
+Location: Instructor, Department of Biochemistry, Boston University School of Medicine, Boston, MA

 Grant Year: 2023